OscarGomezGonzalezz/banking-app/Readme.md

 - search bar works for search transactions
 - tabla transacciones, asociadas a cuenta, y no a usuario
-- proceso presupuesto maximo y set alerta
+- darle realismo a expenses

 ## Testing data in clerk/configure/application/settings